Spirit Animals + Beauty Hacks with Keila Marrero [Interview]

 I also really like people.
 This is why I studied Anthropology.
 I love learning about different people and different cultures.
 I believe I’m here on this earth to work with and love people.
 It makes my job easier when my customers love seeing me just as much as I love seeing them.

 They actually both have amazing staying power which I love.
-I’m attracted to the shape of the crayon packaging a bit more but I love lip products so I really can’t choose.
+I’m attracted to the shape of the Balmie packaging a bit more but I love lip products so I really can’t choose.

 If you could create a new Axiology color or shade what would it be?